 An inviting spot for families, Crescent Beach offers mild waves and a glorious stretch of soft white-gold sand.
 It’s ideal for strolls, sandcastles, and beach games.
 Families should head for The Frederick J. Benson Pavilion, known locally as the Town Beach.
 Here you’ll find restrooms, showers, and a concession stand.
 There’s a beach equipment rental outlet where you can pick up loungers, umbrellas, cabanas, and boogie-boards.
 The beach is guarded during the summer.

 East Mutunuck Beach, South Kingstown, Rhode Island

-With its exciting surf, warmer waters and ample amenities, East Mutunuck Beach is hugely popular with families.
-There are beach huts along the sandy shore, which is perfect for all kinds of beach games.
-You’ll see plenty of beachgoers engaged in popular ocean sports like surfing, kayaking, canoeing, boogie-boarding and paddle-boarding.
-The best spots are near the pavilion, a strikingly futuristic building which houses concessions, restrooms and other amenities.
+With its exciting surf, warmer waters, and ample amenities, East Mutunuck Beach is hugely popular with families.
+There are beach huts along the sandy shore, which are perfect for all kinds of beach games.
+You’ll see plenty of beachgoers engaged in popular ocean sports like surfing, kayaking, canoeing, boogie-boarding, and paddle-boarding.
+The best spots are near the pavilion, a strikingly futuristic building that houses concessions, restrooms, and other amenities.
 You’re also close to town, with lots of great food options for hungry kids.
 Equipment rentals are available.
 Parking is extensive, with RV facilities.
 There are lifeguards on duty in the summer.

 Easton’s Beach (First Beach), Newport, Rhode Island